 One thing I absolutely love about living in Japan are all the wonderful Japanese inns, or ryokan (旅館), where you can have a relaxing getaway complete with onsen and fantastic meals.
 The last time my husband and I had gone to a ryokan was during our babymoon so when Baby A was six months old, I was getting pretty antsy.
-It took some convincing as my husband wasn’t sure that Baby A could handle a long car ride but in the end he agreed to my demand… I mean, request to go on a family vacation, especially since there was the possibility I would be going back to work in April (right before we went on vacation, we found out that Baby A got into daycare, so I’m especially glad we went on this trip!
-I’ll share my experience applying to daycares in an upcoming post).
+It took some convincing as my husband wasn’t sure that Baby A could handle a long car ride but in the end, he agreed to my demand—I mean, request to go on a family vacation, especially since there was the possibility I would be going back to work in April (right before we went on vacation, we found out that Baby A got into daycare, so I’m especially glad we went on this trip!).

 Booking Baby-Friendly Accommodation in Japan